Close Menu

 WHAT IS SCOLIOSIS?

 Scoliosis is the abnormal curvature of the spine.
 If the curvature is severe it can cause pain and limit your mobility.
 The severity of your scoliosis depends upon the amount of your spinal curvature.
-In order to have the diagnosis of scoliosis, your spine must curve abnormally to the side and have at least a mild curvature of 10+ degrees.
-However, a 10 degree curvature is mild and will not usually cause you to be unable to work.
+A doctor will state you have scoliosis if your spine curves to the side and has at least a mild curvature of 10+ degrees.
+However, a 10+ degree curvature is mild and will not usually stop you from working.

 Scoliosis curvatures range from 10+ degrees to 150 degrees.
 Some forms of scoliosis cause the spine to form a “C” shape.
 Other forms cause the spine to form an “S” shape.